petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/understanding-liferay-search.md

 * Objects
 * Web content articles

 Liferay search is ready to use right out of the box.
-However, you have the flexibility to fine-tune your search experience with extensive configuration options in the Liferay UI. <!-- not sure how meaningful this next sentence is--> You can apply these adjustments at the page, site, or instance level, providing granular control over how search functions across your platform.
+However, you have the flexibility to fine-tune your search experience with extensive configuration options in the Liferay UI.
+You can apply these adjustments at the page, site, or instance level, providing granular control over how search functions across your platform.
 You can also perform administrative tasks, such as reindexing, search engine connections, and more.

 Liferay also offers a rich set of tools for refining search results, including faceting, sorting, filtering, and autocomplete.
 Liferay Blueprints offer a low-code way to customize the search experience, empowering advanced customization without coding.
 Additionally, you can leverage blueprints with segmentation and search widgets to personalize search results, tailoring experiences to individual user preferences and behaviors.